RobinPeensVelocity/desktop-application-for-windows/web-platform/account-information/accounts.md

 Accounts panel shows basic details about all accounts that are available for a user.

-To open Accounts panel, select Account -&gt; Accounts in the header of TraderEvolution Web platform:
+To open Accounts panel, select Account -&gt; Accounts in the header of VelocityTrader Web platform:

 ![](../../.gitbook/assets/windows-desk-waived%20%281%29.png)